-Watch: A crocodile swimming in a flooded Vadodara street attacked a stray dog
+Watch: A crocodile swimming in a flooded Vadodara street lunges at a dog

 The flood in Vadodara, Gujarat, has led to, among other things, predators swimming on the streets.

 Frightening videos (above) of a crocodile in the floodwater near Rajstambh Society, close to the Lalbaug area of the city, has surfaced on the internet.
-It can be seen making an unsuccessful attempt to attack a stray dog.
+It can be seen making an unsuccessful attempt to attack a dog.

 Others videos of crocodile sightings in Vadodara have also been posted on social media.